wissehes/skeppy-bot/README.md

 If you want to contribute to the Skeppy bot, feel free to open a pull request!

 # Contributors
  * Thank you so much to [Naz](https://github.com/BluSpring) for making it work with YouTube, Twitch, Bandcamp, Soundcloud, Vimeo, Mixer and more!
-It can even play live radio! :o
+It can even play live radio!
+OwO